 especially dangerous.
 To understand why, consider the following

 config.inifile contains at least one empty

 [api]section.
 This means that the NDB Cluster management server performs no checking of the host from which a MySQL Server (or other API node) accesses the NDB Cluster.

 There is no firewall, or the firewall fails to protect against access to the NDB Cluster from hosts external to the network.

 The host name or IP address of the NDB Cluster's management server is known or can be determined from outside the network.

 If these conditions are true, then anyone, anywhere can start a

 MySQL Server with

-and access this MySQL Cluster.
+and access this NDB Cluster.
 Using the MySQL

 root account, this person can then perform